 - cens.model

-stratification for censoring model based on observed covariates
+Stratification for censoring model based on observed covariates.

 - estpr

-estimate randomization probabilities using model
+Logical; estimate randomization probabilities using model (default TRUE).

 - response.name